Sterling Life Insurance Company

-WINDSOR MEMBER HEALTH INFORMATION
+STERLING MEMBER HEALTH INFORMATION

-Your health information may include information created and received by Windsor, may be in the form of written or electronic records or spoken words, and may include information about your health history, health status, symptoms, examinations, test results, diagnoses, treatments, procedures, prescriptions, related billing activity and similar types of health-related information.
+Your health information may include information created and received by Sterling, may be in the form of written or electronic records or spoken words, and may include information about your health history, health status, symptoms, examinations, test results, diagnoses, treatments, procedures, prescriptions, related billing activity and similar types of health-related information.

 COLLECTION, USE AND DISCLOSE OF YOUR HEALTH INFORMATION

 - Underwriting, premium rating or other activities relating to the creation or renewal of a health insurance contract.
-(When conducting underwriting, Windsor is prohibited from using or disclosing protected health information which is your genetic information.);
+(When conducting underwriting, Sterling is prohibited from using or disclosing protected health information which is your genetic information.);

 - Quality assessment and improvement activities such as peer review and credentialing of providers;